 When that happens, it makes people with no trauma but still depressed even worse.
 It causes so much shame because they “have no reason to be depressed.”
 If you have no trauma but still depressed then that supposedly means you have no reason to be depressed.
 So, “why am I depressed” is often the next question.

-Society’s Belief about Those With No Trauma But Still Depressed
+No Trauma, But Still Depressed

 Think about what you and society consider to be trauma.
 Things such as sexual abuse, violence, a house burning, tragic deaths of loved ones or others along those lines.
 Often, these result in PTSD.